Quick Answer

 If an item is unknown, mark it as unknown instead of filling the gap with assumptions.
 A study with over 11,000 responses across ten countries found large workforce differences across countries, while each country's composition was largely stable across sampling times.
 Keep a limits log as well: there are still no official labor market statistics for crowdwork, so your baselines will have blind spots.

-If multiple teams are involved, set ownership before analysis starts.
-Then lock one hard pilot check: measure response-to-notification rates by incentive condition.
+If multiple teams are involved, assign owners before analysis starts.
+Then lock one hard pilot check: response-to-notification rates by incentive condition.

 Use prior evidence as a signal to test, not a guarantee to rely on.
 In a twenty-day experiment, paying in bulk after ten tasks improved completion, while coupons instead of money showed a small negative effect.
 Treat incentive design as something you validate locally before you scale it.